-For all studies, sites are required to obtain required approvals and successfully complete the DAIDS protocol registration process as described in Sections 11.2.1 and 11.2.2 prior to study activation.
-Sites are also required to complete a study-specific delegation of duties log, as described in Section 11.2.3, prior to study activation.
+For all studies, sites must obtain required approvals and successfully complete the DAIDS protocol registration process as described in Sections 11.2.1 and 11.2.2 prior to study activation.
+Sites are also required to complete a study-specific delegation of duties (DoD) log, as described in Section 11.2.3, prior to study activation.

-Additional study activation requirements are further described in the sections below, as follows:
+Additional study activation requirements are further described in the sections below.